-Auto/remote command action type
+5.3.3.3.2 Auto/remote command action type

-The Remote command (via Process Gateway, VBA, etc.) is forwarded to the zenon command processing, which processes the sequence (checking of interlocking, forwarding to driver, response, etc.) like a Switching command (on page 134).
+The remote command (via Process Gateway, VBA, etc.) is forwarded to the zenon command processing, which processes the sequence (checking of interlocking, forwarding to driver, response, etc.) like a switching command (on page 131).

-For this, the following applies:
+In doing so, the following applies:

-- ▶ The command processing is not accessible via the command screen or the context menu. - ► The command is only supported by a previous Select .
+- The command processing is not accessible via the command screen or the context menu. - The command is only supported by a previous Select .
 The action variable must have the Select Before Operate property activated. - When Runtime is ended, or during reloading, any Select that has been set is discarded.
 Note: A master that is connected via Process Gateway is not informed of this.
 For the master on the Process Gateway, it must be implemented with a separate configuration of the Process Gateway (via INI file).
-This can, for example, be taken care of with a configuration for the disconnection of a connection.
+This can, for example, happen with a configuration for the disconnection of a connection.